let every one of you be baptized

 Since the earliest time, the Catholic Church has stressed the importance of infant baptism.
 As members of the human family and descendants of Adam, we are all born with a fallen nature that is tainted with original sin.
 Even as infants, we have need of the rebirth given in the sacrament of Baptism to be liberated from the powers of darkness and brought into the realm of the freedom of the children of God, to which all human beings are called (Col 12:1-4).
 Baptism (Gk. Βάπτισμα / baptisma) is a Christian rite of not only admission into Christianity but also adoption with the use of water.
 The sacrament has been administered by sprinkling or pouring water on the head, or by immersing the recipient in water either partially or completely.
 The essential thing, however, is the use of water which purifies and cleanses the soul of the stain of original sin.
 The person who is baptized regains the state of justice and sanctity that Adam had forfeited for all his offspring.
 Thus, baptized infants receive the privileged washing of regeneration and renewal of the Holy Spirit by being reborn of water and the Spirit, without which no soul can enter the kingdom of heaven.

 St. Paul tells us that through Baptism the soul enters into communion with Christ’s death, is buried with him, and rises with him (Rom 6:3-4).
 Baptism is a gift of gratuitous grace from God that is offered to every human soul despite their age.
 Infants mustn’t be denied the gift of Baptism for they, too, must be “incorporated into Christ” and “configured to Christ.”
-They need to be sealed with the indelible spiritual mark or character of belonging to Christ albeit any conscious awareness.
+They need to be sealed with the indelible spiritual mark or character of belonging to Christ notwithstanding the lack of conscious awareness.

 In Judaism, the ritual of circumcision ( Heb. בְּרִית מִילָה / brit milah) is a symbol of one’s partnership with God.
 This partnership with YWHW is a mysterious covenant that surpasses human comprehension.
 It is a pledge of unconditional devotion, no matter what may transpire between God and an individual.
 It is a bond that is absolute and immutable.
 For this reason, a Jew is circumcised as an infant, although it hasn’t yet developed its capacity for reasoning or making moral judgments since the covenant of circumcision is not an intellectual or calculated partnership.
 The circumcision of an infant demonstrates that the connection between the Jews and YHWH is beyond human rationale.
 Moreover, God chose the very organ that is the reproductive source of life, which can also be chosen to use for the basest acts, as the point to be sanctified with circumcision.
 The message here is that we can and must use every physical drive for holy purposes.